QUICKLY SELECTING THE RIGHT COURT-MARTIAL DEFENSE ATTORNEY

-When you are faced with a pressing military law legal issue, whether these are pending charges, an investigation, or an adverse administrative action, selecting an attorney capable of quickly resolving it will be one of the most important decisions you will ever make in your case.
+When you are faced with a pressing military law legal issue, whether these are pending charges, an investigation, or an adverse administrative action, selecting a military defense lawyer Fort Hood offers at The Federal Practice Group who is capable of quickly resolving it will be one of the most important decisions you will ever make in your case.
 The information below is designed to assist you in quickly asking the right questions and in providing you with the answers about The Federal Practice Group attorneys.

 Does your attorney have the necessary military background?
 Will your attorney be familiar with your branch of service, whether this is Army, Marine Corps, Air Force, National Guard, or Navy?
 We come from Marine Corps, Army, Air Force, and Air National Guard, Active Duty and Reserves.
 We have served as trial defense counsels and prosecutors in a variety of judicial and semi-judicial tribunals.
 We know how the military works because they have served in the military for years.

 Is your attorney familiar with the dynamics that occur in a deployed environment?
 Many attorneys claim military experience but they never deployed.
 It may be difficult for them to explain to panel members and judges how your deployment has affected you.
 We have deployed multiple times, for over a year and more.
 We have served in Iraq, Afghanistan, Sudan and throughout CENTCOM.
 We know the pressures and stresses that Servicemembers and their families face while deployed and we know how to explain them to judges and panel members.